Estimated reading time: 6 minutes

 In waiting for the perfect amount of “tree-ripeness” it’s surprisingly easy to leave the fruit too long and let it get too ripe.

 Apricots are a good case in point.
-If they’re too ripe when you pick them, it’s really easy to damage them.
+If they’re too ripe when you pick them, it’s easy to damage them.
+Let us show you what we mean.

 Ideally, when you pick your apricots they’ll come away with the stem intact, like this…